addyosmani/backbone-fundamentals/index.md

 ```

 This works great as the solution checks the validation for each attribute individually and sets the message for the correct blurred field.

-A [demo](http://jsbin.com/afetez/2/edit) of the above by [@braddunbar](http://github.com/braddunbar) is also available.
+**Note**: A [demo](http://jsbin.com/afetez/2/edit) of the above solution by [@braddunbar](http://github.com/braddunbar) is also available.

-It unfortunately however forces us to validate all of your form fields every time.
+Unfortunately, this solution forces each form field to be validated every time a blur event is fired.
 If we have multiple client-side validation methods with our particular use case, we may not want to have to call each validation method on every attribute every time, so this solution might not be ideal for everyone.

-A potentially better alternative to the above is to use [@gfranko](http://github.com/@franko)'s [Backbone.validateAll](https://github.com/gfranko/Backbone.validateAll) plugin, specifically created to validate specific Model properties (or form fields) without worrying about the validation of any other Model properties (or form fields).
+A potentially better alternative to the above solution is to use [@gfranko](http://github.com/gfranko)'s [Backbone.validateAll](https://github.com/gfranko/Backbone.validateAll) plugin, which was specifically created to provide an option to validate only Model properties that are currently being set/saved.

 Here is how we would setup a partial User Model and validate method using this plugin, that caters to our use-case: